 - Maintain open drains and drainage pits on local roads

-- Clean road drainage pits and drainage pipes annually
+- Clean and maintain road drainage pits and drainage pipes

-- Clearing drains in flood prone areas up to three times a year
+- Clear drains in flood prone areas more frequently

-- Street sweeping every six weeks to reduce debris that could block drainage systems
+- Street sweeping to collect debris that could block drainage systems

-- Placement of gross pollutant traps downstream of shopping centre areas to trap and collect litter
+- Clear gross pollutant traps downstream of shopping centre areas to trap and collect litter

-- Undertake annual maintenance checks on underground drainage systems
+- Undertake maintenance checks on underground drainage systems

 - Manage statutory planning schemes and local floodplain management plans